Blckburn/CORE/WIKI/ENG_Game_Design_Document.md

 ## 12. Conclusion

-CORE represents a unique take on the Tower Defense genre, combining 3D gameplay with minimalist TRON aesthetics.
+CORE represents a unique take on the Tower Defense genre, combining 3D gameplay with minimalist cyberpunk wireframe aesthetics.
 The game focuses on strategic depth through 3D positioning while maintaining visual simplicity and clean design.
 The current implementation provides a solid foundation for future development and expansion of features.

 The game successfully demonstrates:
 - **Innovative 3D Tower Defense mechanics**